Shantae: History and development

-The character of Shantae was created by Erin Bell, the wife of Matt Bozon, the game's creator.
+Shantae was created by Erin Bell, the wife of Matt Bozon, the game's creator.
 In 1994, during their engagement, Erin got a flash of inspiration while coming back from her camp counsellor days, and created the character, naming her "Shantae" after one of the campers, as well as developing her dancing abilities.
 Matt later asked her what she would come up with if she was to create a video game character, and she introduced him to Shantae.
 Matt liked the idea and fleshed out the mythology and cast of the game.
 Erin imagined that the character could summon or charm animals by belly-dancing.
 This would later become the basis for the transformation dances.
 Matt has provided two contradictory stories about how the idea for the hair whip came to be: in one, he said he was inspired by the nine-foot-long hair of his wife, while in the other he claims that Erin's original sketches already featured Shantae using her hair as a weapon.

+By 1997, Shantae's design was still not completely locked, as she sported brown hair, didn't wear earrings but wore golden bracelets, and had different proportions.
+At that point, her magic was still meant to summon animals, her dances were generating magical attacks based on the four elements, and she had different outfits giving her different abilities.
+By the year 2000, Matt Bozon had locked the final proportions and her ultimate graphical style, adding earrings and replacing the bracelets with wrist guards, and coloring her hair into her signature purple.
+After the first game, Matt Bozon worked to make the character easier for other people to work with.
+Her hip sash was progressively removed, and attempts to turn the character into 3-D generated a new batch of issues as her initial appearance had to be revamped to make her look more natural, with her hair in particular blocking the view and needing to move naturally.
+Various experiments were done to make her feel more kid-like and heroic, but feedback was mixed, which led to reverting to a look closer to her original one, but with the clothing alterations kept.
+For Shantae: Half-Genie Hero, her proportions were altered, being described by WayForward as featuring "[a] bowling pin shaped body, [...] very tall eyes, [...] [a] long torso, and black triangular pants" with the main aim being on-screen contrast and readability regardless of the distance from the camera.
+Her lighter skin on the first sketches in contrast to her former design generated minor controversy, and WayForward worked to fix it later on.